w3f/Grants-Program/applications/choko_wallet.md

 - Encryption/Decryption: A few solutions avaliable: 1. allow encryption/decryption on Sr25519 key agreement.
 Drawback would be that the composed message would be hard to process outside the wallet.
 2. Find a method to calculate a Curve25519 public key from a Sr25519 public key.
 We are not hardcore cryptographer and has no intention of implementing this ourselves.
 Looking for a more expertised answer to whether this is possible or if there is an implementation to it.
 Such conversion would greatly increase compatbility with popular Curve25519 based encryption softwares.
 3. Worst case senario: ask users to register a Curve25519 public key on account creation.
 This is horrible but allow the encryption schema to be further compatible with other ECs like secp256k1.
 Would love to have a discussion on this.

+- Request Handling: there will be two types of requests - local requests that should be resolved inside the Dapps and remote requests that need to be redirected to the wallet web app.
+For usual wallets, this is somewhat implicitly assumed (like Web3js and Metamask).
+However, for a website based wallets, these two types of requests need to be dramatically different to be handled to prevent constant website redirecting.
+Moreover, in lack of proper RPC between DApp and browser extensions, requests and response payloads are encoded in the URL with plaintext.
+Therefore, in response to all these differences, we will create a set of bytes precises encoding schema and segregated request handling strategies.
+The wallet app will only handle requests that require the usage of user's private keys and do no load the private key unless a password is authenticated.
+Check out PoC implementations here [Link](https://github.com/choko-wallet/sdk/blob/master/packages/request-handler/src/signMessage.ts).

 Mockups:
 [![jYkTaT.png](https://s1.ax1x.com/2022/07/04/jYkTaT.png)](https://imgtu.com/i/jYkTaT)
 [![jYkLRJ.png](https://s1.ax1x.com/2022/07/04/jYkLRJ.png)](https://imgtu.com/i/jYkLRJ)